manolo20/hc_technical_cop/README.md

 Proposed Agenda:

 1. Introduction of new members - round table

     What programming software do you use?

-    What are you interested in learning in this community of practice?
+    What are you interested in learning through this community of practice?

+    Are you currently working on a data science project?
+If yes, please give a brief explanation of your project.

-2. Purpose and structure of the technical community of practice 2.1.
+2. Purpose and structure of the technical community of practice

+    2.1.
 Discussion on potential topics

     2.2.
 Software for data science

 3. Dashboard presentation